Mandello Vitta: WWI Memorial

 1915 - 1918.
 Let this water coming from the deep ground be clear and pure ever as the faith of those whom it is dedicated to was.
 Mandello Vitta 10-28-1928.The first Podestà.

 Town Hall

-The Town Hall shows 19th-century characters and it is divided into three floors.
+The Town Hall shows 19th-century characters, and it is divided into three floors.

-The majestic palace was built in 1864 as indicated by the date between the two noble coats of arms that decorate the entrance door in the upper part; one of which belongs to the Caccia family.
+The majestic palace was built in 1864, as indicated by the date between the two noble coats of arms that decorate the entrance door in the upper part; one of which belongs to the Caccia family.
 The ground floor has a portico with five arches supported by pillars.
-In the portico one can find an ATM (Postamat) placed by Poste Italiane and an AED for medical urgencies.
+In the portico one can find an ATM (Postamat) placed by Poste Italiane and an AED for medical emergencies.